GGreymane/1/_pages/about.md

 Poems G. Greymane Wrote for Her
 ------
-**Bury Me Beneath the Tree where Berries are Enternally Red**
+**Bury Me Beneath the Tree where ...**
-*Bury me under the tree,*
-*Where the berries are eternally red and shiny.*
-*For in its shade, I'll find my peace,*
-*And in its soil, **my pretty nightmares** will never cease.*
+*Currently under review for publication in American Poetry Review*

 **Carry me to the Blue Ridge Mountains**
-*Carry me to the Blue Ridge Mountains, where the mist veils the land,*
-*Where solitude reigns supreme, and nature's beauty is at hand.*
-*There, beneath the shadow of the peaks, I'll find my place,*
-*And with my **pretty little nightmire**, I'll lose myself in endless space.*
+*Currently under review for publication in American Poetry Review*

 **In a Tunnel Long and Dark**